 Elle a fait admettre à Jean [qu'il avait tort].
-3sg.f has made admit.INF DAT Jean that=3sg.m had wrong 'She made Jean admit that he was wrong.'
+3sg.F has made admit.INF DAT Jean that=3sg.м had wrong 'She made Jean admit that he was wrong.'

-The presence of the CP complement of admettre 'admit' means that the causee ($\mathcal{J}ean$) must be introduced by \dot{a} , the dative marker.
+The presence of the CP complement of admettre 'admit' means that the causee (Jean) must be introduced by à, the dative marker.
 The behaviour of non-finite CPs is more opaque because there is a difference between restructuring and non-restructuring predicates.
-Where the complement of faire is a non-restructuring predicate, we find that causees are obligatorily dative in the presence of a non-finite CP complement, and that this is true regardless of the transitivity of the verb embedded inside the non-finite complement of promettre:
+Where the complement of faire is a non-restructuring predicate, we find that causees are obligatorily dative in the presence of a non-finite CP complement, and that this is true regardless of the transitivity of the verb embedded inside the non-finite complement of non-restructuring verbs like promettre: